e-HAIL: E-Health & Artificial Intelligence

 Funding Support to Strengthen Joint Grant Applications

-Support for faculty dyads consisting of one (or more) AI experts and one (or more) health experts who are preparing a joint grant application or have received one
+Support for faculty dyads consisting of one (or more) AI experts and one (or more) health experts who are preparing a joint grant application or have received one.

 Student Summer Support Program: Up to $12,000 to hire a student to assist with preliminary data collection and analysis.
 Stay tuned for the next deadline.